LondonZone/Javascript/README.md

 # Javascript

-JavsScript function to filter visibily of divs click
+JavsScript function to filter the visibility of divs click between (display: hidden and display:visible)